Opinion | What has gotten into Ron Johnson?

 One inflection point for him was the 2016 election.
 Considered the most endangered Senate Republican incumbent on the ballot, Johnson was left for dead by the GOP establishment.

 Not until the final days of the campaign, when his poll numbers began to show a surge, did the super PAC aligned with then-Senate Majority Leader Mitch McConnell (R-Ky.) decide to throw $2 million into the race.
-So it is perhaps unsurprising the Johnson might feel some affinity for Trump and the brand of grievance politics that produced an even more surprising upset that year.
+So it is perhaps unsurprising that Johnson might feel some affinity for Trump and the brand of grievance politics that produced an even more surprising upset that year.

 Johnson says he has not yet decided whether to run for a third term in 2022, but if he does, he will be the only Senate Republican defending a seat in a state won by President Biden, which pretty much guarantees he will be the Democrats’ top target.